-Do you find yourself spending Christmas Eves surrounded by presents, wondering if you’ve been generous enough?
+Do you find yourself spending Christmas Eves surrounded by presents, wondering if you’ve bought the right things?

 And then hate yourself on Christmas Day for over indulging your little ones?

-We have yet to get it right but we do believe that applying a few rules helps one to rein in unnecessary spending and focus on the best part of Christmas: spending quality time with our families.
+We have yet to get it right but we do believe that applying a few rules helps one to rein in unnecessary spending and focus on the best part of Christmas: spending quality time with family and friends.

 Or at least give you some idea about what their heart desires.